 ALTER EXTERNAL TABLE table_name DROP PARTITION LOCATION '2022/02';

-- All associated partitions and their file metadata under this path are deleted.
+- Drop all associated partitions and their file metadata under this path.

 Pseudo columns